 I am so proud of my Little Bird.
 She has come a long, long way in swimming lessons.

-As I wrote about on Vaughan Moms earlier this year, this was her fifth go at Preschool 3.
+As I wrote earlier this year, this was her fifth go at Preschool 3.
 We had changed community centres, in the hopes that a new teacher would inspire her to do something different.
 She even had a male teacher, and although she was unsure at the beginning, I think once she figured out that he wasn’t falling for her pouty ways, she started to turn things around.